kubeshop/testkube/docs/docs/5-cli-reference/testkube_create_test.md

-      --executor-args stringArray                  executor binary additional arguments -f, --file string                                test file - will be read from stdin if not specified --git-branch string                          if uri is git repository we can set additional branch parameter --git-commit string                          if uri is git repository we can use commit id (sha) parameter --git-path string                            if repository is big we need to define additional path to directory/file to checkout partially
+      --executor-args stringArray                  executor binary additional arguments -f, --file string                                test file - will be read from stdin if not specified --git-branch string                          if uri is git repository we can set additional branch parameter --git-certificate-secret string              if git repository is private we can use certificate as an auth parameter stored in a kubernetes secret name
+      --git-commit string                          if uri is git repository we can use commit id (sha) parameter --git-path string                            if repository is big we need to define additional path to directory/file to checkout partially
       --git-token string                           if git repository is private we can use token as an auth parameter